Background pattern

 • swelling and redness around a vein

-• red and swollen rash, which may cause itching
+• red and lumpy skin rash, which can be itchy

 • pain, burning, swelling, or inflammation at the injection site.

-Inform your doctorif any of these side effects concern you
+Tell your doctorif any of these side effects worry you.

 Common side effects that may appear in blood tests: